kristenphan/SentimentClassifier/README.md

 __Repository description:__
 <br/>
-This repository stores the work as part of the Python 3 Specialization courses.
+This repository stores the work as part of the Python 3 Specialization courses by University of Michigan.
 Course URL: https://www.coursera.org/learn/python-functions-files-dictionaries/.
 Code included in this repository is written by myself, Kristen Phan.
 <br/>
 <br/>
 __Assignment Description:__